This article was last updated on August 5th, 2020.

 Now Azure is taking care of all you backup problems.
 There is a core service that you want to take advantage of is Azure backup.
 Azure is providing Azure VM Backups, Application Level Backups, Azure SQL Backups and much more.

-Every byte in azure is stored three times.
-So, do you really need to backup your stuff when you are already backing it three times?
-Yes and yes.
-Azure does take three copies of your data and stores it in azure storage but you still need azure backup to protect against ransomware, corruptions, or accidental deletion.
+Every byte in Azure is stored three times.
+So, do you really need to backup your data when you are already backing it three times?
+Yes, and yes.
+Azure does take three copies of your data and stores it in azure storage, but you still need azure backup to protect against ransomware, corruptions, or accidental deletion.

-With microsoft azure backup you can eliminate expensive discs and tape costs and ensure that all your data is protected.
-It will enable you to either supplement your existing on-premises backup solutions or replace them entirely at a lower cost with a scalable, reliable, secure and encrypted cloud based solution.
+With Microsoft Azure backup you can eliminate expensive disks and tape costs, ensure that all your data is protected.
+It will enable you to either supplement your existing on-premises backup solutions or replace them entirely at a lower cost with a saleable, reliable, secure and encrypted cloud-based solution.

-No need for taps and therefore maintaining an expensive off site storage facility becomes redundant.
+No need for tapes or any other capital cost to protect your data, therefore maintaining an expensive off-site storage facility becomes redundant.
 This help protect data against loss and corruptions.

-It enables you to keep your data up to 99 years and meet any legal and compliance requirements.
-So you might not be around in 99 years, but your backups will be.
+It enables you to keep your data for up to 99 years and meet any legal and compliance requirements.
+So, you might not be around in 99 years, but your backups will be.

-Configuring, monitoring and recovering backups across local disc and cloud storage for on premises or cloud workloads.
+Configuring, monitoring and recovering backups across local disks and cloud storage for on premises or cloud workloads.

-Supports variety of applications such as sequel servers, sharepoint servers, exchange file servers and even window client computers.
+Supports variety of applications such as SQL Servers, SharePoint servers, Exchange servers and even window client computers.